DerekCaelin/Leaflet.draw/README.md

 Touch friendly version of Leaflet.draw was created by Michael Guild (https://github.com/michaelguild13).

-The touch support was initiated due to a demand for it at National Geographic for their Map Maker Projected (http://mapmaker.education.nationalgeographic.com/) that was created by Michael Guild and Daniel Schep (https://github.com/dschep)
+The touch support was initiated due to a demand for it at National Geographic for their MapMaker Project (http://mapmaker.nationalgeographic.org/) that was created by Michael Guild and Daniel Schep (https://github.com/dschep)

 Thanks so much to [@brunob](https://github.com/brunob), [@tnightingale](https://github.com/tnightingale), and [@shramov](https://github.com/shramov).
 I got a lot of ideas from their Leaflet plugins.